Incontinence After Prostate Surgery

 Do Catheters Expire?

 Many medical supplies, including catheters and catheter supplies, have expiration dates.
-In fact, according to the FDA, expired medical supplies are not only less effective but using them increases the risk of bacterial contamination.
+In fact, according to the FDA, expired medical supplies are not only less effective but using them could increase the risk of bacterial contamination.
 Catheters specifically can expire.
 Catheter manufacturers are required to follow regulations and print an expiration or use-by date on every catheter’s packaging.

 Why Catheters Expire